ska-telescope/ska-sdp-data-product-api/docs/src/developerguide/Development.rst

     make run-dev

 This will install the development environment for the project and also start the application.
+To check the success of the application, open `http://localhost:8001/status` in your browser, you should see a JSON response with the status of the API.

 To run the application inside a docker container on your host machine: